MarcoASCruz/flashcard/README.md

 	1. On WINDOWS: $env:FLASK_APP = "flashcard_api"
 2. Run python file flashcard_api.py with flask
 	1. flask run
-3. To get resources from the api type the url flask report in flask run and do a *GET* request on flaskcard.
+3. To get the resources from the just do a *GET* request on flaskcard.
 	1. for example: http://127.0.0.1:5000/flashcard
 		1. it will return the default number of flashcards (10).
 	2. http://127.0.0.1:5000/flashcard/<numb_cards>